ethancrist/iomicro/README.md

 ```
 This tiny app will do the following:
 * Run an express app on port 3000
-* Log all requests responses to the console and a log file asynchronously
+* Log all requests and responses to the console and a log file asynchronously
     * All logs are dumped to ```log/<YYYY>-<MM>-<DD>.log```
 * Render fast, dynamic pages using [dotJS](http://olado.github.io/doT)
 * JSONize POST request paramaters into ```req.body```